Helping Global Transition To Low Carbon Future

 Ioneer has developed and implemented a BLM approved comprehensive Tiehm’s Buckwheat Protection Plan that includes strict measures that have been in place since Ioneer commenced exploration at Rhyolite Ridge in 2016.
 The goal of these voluntary measures is to ensure that the plant and its habitat are protected, and that the potential impacts caused by development of the Project are minimized.

-A central component of the Buckwheat Protection Plan involves complete avoidance of all populations of Tiehm’s Buckwheat, with a buffer zone between all mining activities and the plants.
+A central component of the Buckwheat Protection Plan involves complete avoidance of all populations of Tiehm’s buckwheat, with a buffer zone between all mining activities and the plants.
 In the meantime, Ioneer is committed to increasing the area of the buckwheat population.

 WORKING WITH REGULATORS

-The protection and conservation of Tiehm’s buckwheat is a key component in Ioneer’s environmental stewardship and incorporated into all aspects of our planning and permitting activities.
 In July 2022, the Company submitted to the U.S. Bureau of Land Management (BLM) a revised Plan of Operations that incorporated additional key commitments relating to buckwheat conservation:

 - Minimizing and mitigating indirect impacts utilizing standard operating measures; and